Frangidha/History-project/README.md

 Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
-Details can be found in Unfixed Bugs
+Website behaved as expected.

 Website was also opened on the following devices and no responsive issues were seen:

-Oukitel C21 Pro
-TCL 30 Pro
-iPhone SE
-Samsung Galaxy Tablet
-Accessibility
+xxxx

 Testing was focused to ensure the following criteria were met: